 “Down.”
 She gave the one-word command as she pushed the button on the wall that activated the dive alarm.

 “Give me full speed forward,” said Hemi.
-He put one large hand on each of the shoulders of the two men who sat at the controls of the sub and instructed them to dive the boat.
+He put one large hand each on a shoulder of the two men who sat at the controls of the sub and instructed them to dive the boat.
 One of these men was a stick-figure of a man who went by the moniker Bastian.
 The other, “Handsome” Gregory, had a meaty square forehead that looked like a miniaturized version of his meaty square torso.
 Of the two of them, only Gregory looked like he belonged on a submarine.

 Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
-Their eyes scanned continually over the wall of dials, gauges, switches and valves in front of them that reflected back the red glow of the night lighting.
+Their eyes scanned continually over the wall of dials, gauges, switches, and valves in front of them that reflected the red glow of the night lighting.
 This wall at the front of the control room told them the Prospect’s angle, depth, speed, systems settings, battery charge—the whole picture of the boat’s orientation and movement.
-Indeed, this wall plus some of the panels situated to their right and left were the only way to know the status of the boat while it was submerged.
+Indeed, this wall, plus some of the panels situated to their right and left, was the only way to know the status of the boat while it was submerged.

-Gregory and Bastian made adjustments according to Hemi’s instructions, choosing carefully which of the dozens of valves mounted on the control panels in front and around them to open or close, or which switches to flip on or off.
-The submarine let out a long exhale of breath: the air that had held it aloft on the surface being pressed out by an onrush of water from below into the flooding tanks.
+Gregory and Bastian made adjustments according to Hemi’s instructions, choosing carefully which of the dozens of valves to open or close, or which switches to flip on or off.
+The submarine let out a long exhale: the air that had held it aloft on the surface being pressed out by an onrush of water from below into the flooding tanks.

-“Flood the express dive tank,” said Hemi in a low voice since the tiny space of the control room did at least have the benefit of making it easy to hear one another.
+“Flood the express dive tank,” said Hemi, his voice low since the tiny space of the control room did at least make it easy to hear one another.

 “Right, Boss.”
 Bastian reached up and opened a valve and water thrust through thick old pipes into the deepest parts of the bow of the boat.
 The forward part of the boat pitched steeply downwards in response.
 Captain Percy reached to grab cracked leather loops that hung overhead.
 She angled her feet against the incline and her eyes followed the needle of the depth gauge.

 The ship-to-ship radio above Captain Percy’s head lit up.
-From the radio’s speaker a recorded voice began blatting a warning that they were violating the territorial waters of someone they had never heard of; who were authorized by a series of treaties with titles that became acronyms that became words that contributed to further acronyms.
+From the radio’s speaker a recorded voice began blatting a warning that they were violating the territorial waters of someone they had never heard of, who was authorized by a series of treaties with titles that became acronyms that became words that contributed to further acronyms.
 The recording concluded by ordering all submerged submarines to surface and prepare to be boarded.

-Percy reached forward and punched the mute button on the radio.
+Percy punched the mute button on the radio.

-“Only on the surface do these fucking territories and treaties matter,” said Captain Percy.
+“Only on the surface do these fucking territories and treaties matter,” she said.

 Hemi nodded.